-On September 30, 2022, we sold to DRI an interest in a portion of our future OMIDRIA royalty receipts for a purchase price of \$ 125.0 million, which was recorded as an "OMIDRIA royalty obligation" on our condensed consolidated balance sheet.
-On February 1, 2024, we sold to DRI our remaining U.S. OMIDRIA royalty receipts through December 31, 2031 for \$115.5 million in cash, which increased the OMIDRIA royalty obligation by the same amount.
-The OMIDRIA royalty obligation is amortized through December 31, 2031 using the implied effective interest rate of 10.3%.
+On September 30, 2022, September 30, 2022, we sold to DRI an interest in a portion of our future OMIDRIA royalty receipts for a purchase price of \$125.0 million, which was recorded as an "OMIDRIA royalty obligation" on our condensed consolidated balance sheet.
+On February 1, 2024, February 1, 2024, we sold to DRI our remaining U.S. OMIDRIA royalty receipts through December 31, 2031 December 31, 2031 for \$115.5 million in cash, which increased the OMIDRIA royalty obligation by the same amount.
+The OMIDRIA royalty obligation is valued based on our estimates of future OMIDRIA royalties and is amortized through December 31, 2031 December 31, 2031 using the implied effective interest rate of 10.3% 10.27%.
 Interest expense is recorded in continuing operations.

-To the extent our estimates of future royalties differ materially from previous estimates, we will adjust the carrying amount of the liability for future OMIDRIA royalties to the present value of the revised estimated cash flows, discounted at the implied effective interest rate of 10.3% utilizing the cumulative catch-up method.
+To the extent our estimates of future royalties differ materially from previous estimates, we will adjust the carrying amount of the liability for future OMIDRIA royalties to the present value of the revised estimated cash flows, discounted at the implied effective interest rate of 10.3% 10.27% utilizing the cumulative catch-up method.
 The offset to the adjustment would be recognized as a component of net income (loss) from continuing operations (see "Note 8 - OMIDRIA Royalty Obligation").